ThatAidenPerson/Chess/README.md

 I am learning the two libraries in two different files, and once I know the syntax and generally how to use it, I will try to use it together to make an ascii game of chess, which after I will put it together in pygame to be able to play chess well.

 First thing to know is how the Forsyth–Edwards Notation (FEN) works, bellow is how the fields work.
+Also something to know is how the universal chess interface (uci) notation works

 A FEN record contains six fields, each separated by a space.
 The fields are as follows: